son-link/TinySQLite/README.md

 A tiny PHP class for use SQLite3 databases

-(c) 2019 Alfonso Saavedra "Son Link" http://son-link.github.io
+(c) 2019 Alfonso Saavedra "Son Link"

+http://son-link.github.io

+Under the GNU/GPL 3 or newer license

 ### Install:

-Download tinysqlite.php and include on your proyect:
+Download tinysqlite.php and include on your project:

 `require_once 'tinysqlite.php'`